wmcnally/golfdb/README.md

 ### Test your own video
 * Follow steps above to download pre-trained weights.
 Then in the terminal: `python3 test_video.py -p test_video.mp4`

-* This code requires the sample video to be cropped and cut to bound a single golf swing.
+* **Note:** This code requires the sample video to be cropped and cut to bound a single golf swing.
 I used online video [cropping](https://ezgif.com/crop-video) and [cutting](https://online-video-cutter.com/) tools for my golf swing video.
 See test_video.mp4 for reference.